How to Build an AI Agent That Manages Your E-commerce Store

 What This Integration Does

-This workflow exposes your storefront (Shopify, WooCommerce, BigCommerce, or Adobe Commerce) to a single AI Agent that can take a natural-language instruction and execute the right sequence of tool calls.
-Instead of writing one workflow per task (one to discount a SKU, one to fulfill an order, one to answer a stock question), you build one Agent-Mode Connector node that has the relevant tools in scope and decides what to do for each request.
+This Spojit workflow exposes your storefront (Shopify, WooCommerce, BigCommerce, or Adobe Commerce) to a single AI agent that can take a natural-language instruction and execute the right sequence of tool calls.
+Instead of writing one workflow per task (one to discount a SKU, one to fulfill an order, one to answer a stock question), you build one Connector node in Agent Mode that has the relevant tools in scope and decides what to do for each request.

-It can run interactively (a webhook from a chat UI), on a schedule (e.g. nightly "restock anything under 5 units"), or from email (a manager forwards a request and the agent acts).
-All side-effecting tool calls are logged so you can audit what the agent did.
+It can run interactively (a Webhook trigger from a chat UI), on a schedule (e.g. nightly "restock anything under 5 units"), or from email (a manager forwards a request and the agent acts).
+Every tool call the agent makes is recorded in the execution history so you can audit what it did.

 Prerequisites